If you are looking for the best aquarium plants for shrimp then you are at the right place.

 Subwassertang doesn’t require any fertilizers for its growth.

-Which makes it ideal for any shrimp tank because some fertilizers contains copper in excess quantity which is potentially harmful to your shrimp.
+This makes it ideal for any shrimp tank because some fertilizers contain copper in excess quantity which is potentially harmful to your shrimp.

 12 Benefits of Live Plants in an Aquarium